demonorez/Connect-Four/README.md

 # Connect-Four, Arcane edition!

 Everyone knows Connect-Four.
 I chose this game because it would be a fun first project to create and fully stylize.
-My love for league of legends inspired this.
+My love for League of Legends inspired this.

 # [Try it here!](https://chimerical-pie-f73be7.netlify.app/)